mapcrafter/mapcrafter/README.md

 libboost-program-options (and libboost-test if you want to use the tests).
 You can build it with g++ and the supplied makefile.

 mapcrafter is not yet finished.
-At the moment not all blocks are supported, but the basic rendering routines (also incremental rendering, multithreading) are implemented.
+At the moment a few blocks are not supported, but the basic rendering routines (also incremental rendering, multithreading) are implemented.
 The renderer works with the 'new' minecraft anvil worlds.